adaltas/node-each/doc/index.md

     The second argument is optional and indicate wether or not you want the iteration to run in `sequential`, `parallel` or `concurrent` mode.
 See below for more details about the different modes.
 -   `paused`
     Indicate the state of the current event emitter
 -   `readable`
     Indicate if the stream will emit more event

-The following events are send:
+The following events are emitted:

 -   `item`
     Called for each iterated element.
-The arguments depends on the subject type.
+Provided arguments depends on the subject type and the number of arguments defined in the callback.
+More information below.
-    The first argument, `next`, is a function to call at the end of your callback.
-It may be called with an error instance to trigger the `error` event.
-    For objects, the second and third arguments are the key and value of each elements.
-For anything else, the second and third arguments are the value and the index (starting at 0) of each elements.
 -   `error`
     Called only if an error occured.
 The iteration will be stoped on error meaning no `item` event will be called other than the ones already provisionned.
 Recieves an error object as its first argument and eventually a second argument.
 See the `dealing with errors` section for more information.
 -   `end`
     Called only if all the callback have been handled successfully.
 No argument is provided in the callback.
 -   `both`
     Called only once all the items have been handled.
 It is a conveniency event combining the `error` and `end` event in one call.
 Return the same arguments